clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

 ensuring I heard mixed audio with my phone and the radio.

 The direction suggested cutting the pin and bending it up to solder to it.
-I didn't have any cutting tool small enough to get inbetween the pins...so I flipped the board over and did sketchier things.
+I didn't have any cutting tool small enough to get in between the pins...so I flipped the board over and did sketchier things.
 I scored the board to remove the traces [#]_ that connected the radio module to the rest of the board.
-I then soldered on either side of this connection to put it through the audo connector.
+I then soldered on either side of this connection to put it through the audio connector.

 .. class:: center
 ..